 to broadcast to telecoils.
 Since 1989, newly manufactured landline phones have been telecoil compatible.
 The net effect is that most

 enhance listening by broadcasting directly to telecoils.
 In

-(PDF) required digital wireless phone companies and service providers
+2003, the FCC required digital wireless phone companies and service providers

 to make telecoil-compatible phones available effective 2005